mattiasw2/hashdb/README.md

 https://github.com/mattiasw2/hashdb/blob/master/test/clj/hashdb/db/commands_test.clj

-## Missing functionality
+## Ongoing development

- * Define your indexes, currently keys :s1 :s2 :s3 :s4 are indexed
+ * Define your own indexes, currently keys :s1 :s2 :s3 :s4 are indexed
+ * Add LIKE lookups for strings
  * Add integer indexes
+ * Decide if we should only handle the first index by the database, and the rest by filtering inside Clojure.

 ## Project template